sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 For components 1, 2, 3 and 4 the pattern of component loadings closely matches the putative factors specified in :numref:`tab-bfi`.
 And component 5 is pretty close, with four of the five observed variables that putatively measure “Openness” loading pretty well onto the component.
-Variable ``O4`` doesn’t quite seem to fit though, as the component solution in :numref:`fig-pca5` suggests that it loads onto component 4 (albeit with a relatively low loading) but not substantively onto component 5.
+Variable ``O4`` does not quite seem to fit though, as the component solution in :numref:`fig-pca5` suggests that it loads onto component 4 (albeit with a relatively low loading) but not substantively onto component 5.